FIRST-Tech-Challenge/FtcRobotController/README.md

     * Issue manifested as kernel panic on devices which do not have [this kernel patch](https://lore.kernel.org/patchwork/patch/352400/).
     * On affected devices which **do** have the patch, the issue was manifest as simply a failure to start streaming.
     * The Tech Team believes that the root cause of the issue is a bug in the Linux kernel XHCI driver.
 A workaround was implemented in the SDK UVC driver.
-* Fixes bug in UVC driver where often half the frames from the camera would be dropped (e.g. only 15FPS delivered during a streaming session configured for 30FPS).
+* Fixes bug in UVC driver where often half the frames from the myCamera would be dropped (e.g. only 15FPS delivered during a streaming session configured for 30FPS).
 * Fixes issue where TensorFlow Object Detection would show results whose confidence was lower than the minimum confidence parameter.
 * Fixes a potential exploitation issue of [CVE-2019-11358](https://www.cvedetails.com/cve/CVE-2019-11358/) in OnBotJava